Simplify enum testing with CaseIterative

 }

-However, this would still require you to remember to add new cases to the array.
-It’s tedious…and completely unnecessary, since we now have the brand new CaseIterable to help us out.
+However, this still requires you to remember to add new cases to the array.
+It’s tedious…and unnecessary, since we now have the brand new CaseIterable to help us out.

 Using CaseIterable

-CaseIterable is a Swift 4.2 protocol that adds an allCases property to enums that implement it.
-With it, we can reduce the amount of code we have to write in our tests.
+CaseIterable is a Swift 4.2 protocol that adds an allCases property to every enum that implements it.
+With this, we can reduce the amount of code we have to write in our tests.

 First, make UserNotification implement CaseIterable like this: